yxuo/learning/readme.md

    - Over time the content will be updated.

+2. Encourage study of any subject: programming, administration, idiom, drawing, etc. This repository is precisely for this!

-2. Encourage the creation of:
+3. Encourage creation of:

    * Code;